vinitjoglekar/vinitjoglekar.github.io/_pages/ht-format-linux.md

 ---
 layout: default
-title: How to format a USB drive on Linux?
+title: How to format a drive on Linux?
 ---

-# How to format a USB drive on Linux?
+# How to format a drive on Linux?

 1. Check the device name of the drive using `lsblk` command.
 Using `df` command, verify that the drive is not mounted.
 If it is mounted, unmount it.
     - Let's suppose, for example, that the device is `/dev/sda`.